insapathogenomics/ReporTree/README.md

 Of note, to increase the flexibility of the nomenclature system, ReporTree also allows the users to change the regular expression for cluster nomenclature (i.e., starting with “cluster_” or “singleton_”) by other nomenclature of interest (e.g., other official codes for outbreaks, genogroups, etc.), which will be kept afterwards.
 If the cluster/singleton names do not follow ReporTree's regular expression, the rules mentioned in the above table will be applied, except for the particular situation in which the name a former singleton does not follow ReporTree's regular expression.
 In this case, if a sigleton named as 'mycode' integrates a cluster only with new samples, this new cluster will be named 'mycode'.

 ## Cluster zoom-in and subtree of interest
 ReporTree cluster zoom-in (i.e. the application of '--zoom-cluster-of-interest' and '--subtree-of-interest' arguments) was designed to allow a gain of resolution in clusters of interest by dynamically increasing their set of core loci.

-The following table summarizes the behavior of the tool according to the user's specifications:
+The following table summarizes the behavior of the tool according to the user's specifications.
+In summary:

+  •	The "zoom-in" step will include *all loci/sites used in the main clustering analysis*, either defined by the '--loci' argument or the '-–site-inclusion' argument (when -–loci is not used), **PLUS** *extra loci/sites* that are added according to the user-defined '--site-inclusion' parameter.

+  •	The '--loci-called' argument is not applied at the "zoom-in" step, so the cluster composition (i.e., the isolates that compose the cluster of interest) remains unchanged in this high resolution analysis.

 ![image](https://github.com/user-attachments/assets/37c8b822-0a5f-4f20-bd98-168dbc5480c6)